 How you introduce yourself to a lawmaker or their staff will set the stage for an effective visit.
 Here are the basics:

-- Why should someone care about this topic and how does it relate to your research?
+5. Highlight why someone should care about this topic (public health relevance, district or local priorities, etc.) and how it relates to your research?

 Last, but not least, volunteer to be a local resource.
 Legislators often set up advisory panels consisting of local experts to provide them with the “local view” on major policy issues.
 By volunteering to serve on these advisory groups, you will be in a central position to provide input.